 For the practice worksheet, students will answer 18 questions based on information from the content pages.
 The types of questions vary and include true or false, naming, and fill in the blank.
 You may or may not choose to allow students to use the content pages for reference.
 This practice page could work as a quiz if you like.

 EXPLAIN AND FILL IN THE BLANK HOMEWORK ASSIGNMENT

-The homework assignment splits into two short sections.
+The homework assignment is split into two short sections.
 The first section requires students to explain the meaning of three numbers as they relate to the Big Bang Theory.
-For the second section, students will fill in the blank to 11 sentences.
+For the second section, students will fill in the blank for 11 sentences.
 There is no word bank with the correct terms.
 Similar to the practice worksheet, you could choose whether or not to allow students to reference the content pages to complete the assignment.

 Worksheet Answer Keys

 The final two pages of the lesson plan document are answer keys for the practice and homework worksheets.
 All the correct answers are in red to make it easier for you to compare them to students’ responses.
 For the most part, students’ work should match the answer keys.
 However, given the nature of some of the questions on these assignments, there may be some variation.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.